 6. When do I need to apply?

-You can start around Feb.
-1, and the deadline for online entry is in mid-May.
+You can start sometime in early February, and the deadline for online entry is in mid-May.
 Paper application deadline is postmarked April 1st.

 7. How much is the application fee?